oddjobs-maple/odd_jobs/out/README.md

 ### Notes

+STR assassins cannot put any SP into Double Stab.

-Brigands essentially play like more mobile permabeginners, with some neato utility skills, to boot.
+STR assassins are somewhat similar to brigands: they essentially play like more mobile permabeginners, with some neato utility skills.
+Later on, Flash Jump in particular is a highlight.
+However, STR assassins lack both Steal and Meso Explosion.

 ## Swashbuckler